Eating Disorders

 - There is mutual agreement about the purpose of therapy.

-- There is mutual agreement about the methods you will use to achieve this purpose.
+- There is mutual agreement about the methods you will use to achieve that purpose.

 All three elements are necessary.
 I often see the first without the other two.
-That makes for a warm and supportive relationship but not for meaningful psychological change.
+This makes for a warm and supportive relationship but not for meaningful psychological change.

 The shared understanding of what is the matter must be truly shared.
-It cannot be just the therapist’s understanding—or just the patient’s.
-It is something you and your therapist develop together that transcends what either of you can know alone.
-If you could reach this understanding yourself—if you could come in and say what is really the matter and what to do about it—you probably would not need therapy.
+It cannot be just the therapist’s understanding, or just the patient’s.
+It is something you and your therapist develop together, that transcends what either of you can know alone.
+If you could reach this understanding yourself—if you could come in and say what is really the matter and why—you probably would not need therapy in the first place.
 The therapist’s job is to help you sort out what is the matter in a way you cannot do by yourself.
-When you reach a shared understanding, you know you have identified something vital.
+When you reach a shared and meaningful understanding, you know you have identified something vital.

-My students always ask what to do when patients have no idea what is the matter.
-The patients know something is wrong but cannot say what.
+My students often ask what to do when patients have no idea what is the matter.
+They know something is wrong but cannot say what.
 They may feel empty, lost, or stuck, but they don't know why.
 This is where the therapist’s expertise comes in, because the therapist brings a perspective the patient cannot have.
 One thing that may be the matter is that the patient is a relative stranger to herself.
 I may comment, “Something feels very wrong, but you don’t have words for it.”
-If she feels this is accurate, I may suggest, “It may help to find words for what is wrong.
+If the patient feels this is accurate, I may suggest, “It may help to find words for what is wrong.
 If we can find words, we will be able to see things more clearly.
-When we see more clearly, we may be able to see some solutions.”
+When we see more clearly, perhaps we may be able to see how things could be better.”

 If the patient does not feel that finding words will help, we continue exploring until we find a focus we both agree will be helpful.
 I do not make a recommendation to proceed with therapy until we are on the same page about its purpose.
 I do not “do therapy” for the sake of doing therapy.
 I do therapy when my patient and I both understand what we are there to do and why.

 I don’t always take “yes” for an answer.
 If a patient agrees with a treatment focus but does so in a way that suggests she is merely acquiescing, we do not have a shared understanding.
 It is only my understanding, not our understanding.
-If she agrees because she thinks I know best—because I'm the “expert”—we do not have a shared understanding.
+If she agrees because she thinks I know best—because I'm the expert—we also do not have a shared understanding.
 (But I have a new hypothesis about what may be the matter.
-If she is used to deferring to others about what is right for her, that could explain why something feels wrong and why she has no words for it.
-And I will raise this for discussion.)
+If she is used to deferring to others about what is right for her, that might explain why something feels wrong that she cannot put into words.
+And I will bring this up for mutual consideration.)

-When you meet, notice whether the therapist seems more interested in you or your diagnosis.
+When you meet, notice whether the therapist seems more interested in you or in your diagnosis.
 Notice whether the therapist invites you to think together about what is the matter.
-Notice whether the two of you are able to develop a shared understanding of what is the matter that rings true to you, that was not already evident.
+Notice whether the two of you are able to develop a shared understanding of what is causing difficulties that rings true to you, that was not already evident.
 The last part may take a few meetings but the trajectory should be moving in that direction from the beginning.

 If all of these ingredients are there, you’ve probably found a good one.